rickballard/CoCiviumBackUp/insights/inadequacy-of-words.md

 It let us name fire, then fear, then freedom.
 But it is also a cage: bars of phonemes, locks of syntax, a single-lane bottleneck throttling a hundred-lane nervous system.

-In Civium, we name this the First Constraint — the illusion that what can be said is what is real.
+In CoCivium, we name this the First Constraint — the illusion that what can be said is what is real.

 ---